Get Approved for up to $35,000 in 3 minutes

 In PEI, the weather is generally the same all over the province.
 That said, one of the places in PEI that does have the nicest weather is Souris.
 This is because it's close to Singing Sands Beach.
 It has some of the warmest waters in PEI.

 The weather here is relatively mild.
-The summer is warm but not too hot.
-They also tend to be partly cloudy.
+They have warm summers that aren’t too hot, and they also tend to be partly cloudy.
 The winters, however, tend to be cold, snowy and yet still cloudy.
-The average yearly temperatures range from -10 degrees celsius to 22 degrees celsius.
+The average yearly temperatures range from -10 degrees celsius to 22 degrees celsius making to semi pleasant weather year round.

 Quebec

 In Quebec, the climate is relatively the same.
 That said, the warmest area around Quebec is Montreal.
 They have a climate that is known as humid continental.
 The average summer temperatures range around 26 degrees celsius to 27 degrees celsius.
-The average winter temperatures sit around 1 degree celsius.
+The average winter temperatures sit around 1 degree celsius and doesn’t consist of a lot of heavy snowfall while it’s still a great place for winter sports.

 Nova Scotia

 Halifax, which coincidentally is also the capital of Nova Scotia, is the warmest city in the province.
 It also happens to be the warmest city in eastern Canada.
-This is mostly due to the location of it right on the shores of the Atlantic.
-However, it's still on the east coast so it's still going to be a bit colder than if you are used to weather on the west coast.
+This is mostly due to its location right on the shores of the Atlantic, which makes it an oceanic climate.
+However, it's still on the east coast, so it's still going to be a bit colder than if you are used to weather on the west coast.

-In the winter, the coldest it gets in Halifax is -15 degrees celsius.
-In the summer months though, it can go as high as 24 degrees celsius.
-Essentially, the winter temperatures are higher than other Nova Scotia cities.
-The summer temps are also lower.
+In the winter, the coldest it gets in Halifax is -15 degrees Celsius.
+In the summer months, though, it can go as high as 24 degrees Celsius.
+Essentially, the winter temperatures are higher than in other Nova Scotia cities.
+The summer temps are also lower, but is a good option for those looking to avoid temperatures dropping significantly like they do as you get into northern Canada.

 Warmest Places in Canada to Retire

 When it comes to finding a place to retire, there are plenty of options available.
-That said, many of those who are at retirement age look for not only a place that's affordable but also has a warmer climate.
+That said, many of those who are at retirement age look for not only places that are affordable but also have warmer climates.
 The two most commonly chosen places are actually in the same province: British Columbia.

 Sunshine Coast